ElectricalGang

 Insulators are classified based on their rating and are mainly used for transmission lines.
 The types of insulators are as follows:

-Sr. No. Types of Electrical Insulator
+Sr. No. Types of Electrical Insulators

 #1.
 Pin Insulator